IrisShaders/glsl-transformer/README.md

 This is an actively being developed library that parses GLSL using an ANTLR4 grammar and provides the facilities for transforming and re-printing the resulting parse tree.

 See the Javadoc, the documentation section further down and the tests.
-Also check ot `Demo.java` in the tests.
+The test also illustrate the usage of each individual feature.
+The `core` package uses `glsl-transformer`'s features and extends them to provide structures for common tasks.

 ## Capabilities